HeistMusic/NETBOX-DOCKER-image/README.md

 - HTTP errors are detected and reported
 - Invalid tokens or unreachable endpoints produce clear error messages
 - API pagination is handled automatically

-### Initial Data Setup

-For the purpose of this exercise, initial data (Sites, Racks, Devices and admin user) is created manually in the NetBox UI after deployment.

-The dataset used for testing follows the exercise requirements:

-- 2 Sites
-- 4 Racks (2 per Site)
-- 20 Devices (10 per Site)
-- One empty Rack per Site
-- Status assigned to each Device

-This approach avoids coupling the repository to a specific database state and ensures reproducibility across environments.

 ### Notes